Call Us: (757) 962-0419

 Regular filter changes are crucial for maintaining air quality in homes with smokers.
 Homeowners should replace HVAC filters more frequently, ideally every 30 to 60 days, to capture smoke particles and prevent them from recirculating through the system.

-When selecting filters, opt for high-efficiency options with a MERV rating of 13 or higher to effectively trap smoke residue and other fine particles.
+When selecting filters, opt for high-efficiency options with a MERV rating of 13 or higher to effectively trap smoke residue and other fine particles common in our area, including seasonal pollen.

 Use Air Purifiers